KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 The corrective placement does not invalidate spiritual practice oriented toward Motive Infinity, resonance, or coherence amplification.
 It clarifies the register.

-A practice that works with the motive principle — aligning with the initiating impulse toward differentiation, cooperating with the pre-hypostatic stirring that makes traversal possible — is working at L₀, at the threshold of structure.
+A practice that works with the motive principle — aligning with the Field of Becoming, cooperating with the pre-hypostatic field that makes traversal possible — is working at L₀, at the threshold of structure.
 This is legitimate and potentially profound.

 But such practice is not "beyond structure."
 It is at the root of structure.
 And the distinction matters because the practitioner who believes they are dissolving structure may be enacting the dissolution of their own relative coherence — the opposite of what they intend.